Building a Safer Upper Hutt -Together

-Upper Hutt Community Patrol is a team of dedicated volunteers working alongside Police and local organisations to keep our community safe.
-We act as extra “eyes and ears” in our neighbourhoods, helping to prevent crime and promote wellbeing for everyone.
+Upper Hutt Community Patrol (UHCP) is a team of dedicated volunteers working alongside local Police, Council and local organisations, to jointly keep our community safe.

 Are you interested in making Upper Hutt a safer place?